canmom/vector/VECTOR-ch11.md

 The smell is overwhelming, even before she reaches the crucible chamber.
 CORAL has smelled death before, in many different flavours, but never something like this.

 She expected the pipes and walls to turn into something like skin, or meat.
 She did not expect them to turn into human bodies, packed tightly, layer upon layer.

-Looking closer, they're not quite right: some tiny, some enormous, some with too many limbs, twisted spines, inappropriate symmetries, faces in places that shouldn't have faces.
-The outlines of the machinery disappear into the mass of bodies.
-Which ones were real humans and which the product of the process is impossible to say.
+CORAL stares.
+Her eyes glide over the growing mass of corpses, failing to find purchase.
+No, they're not quite right: some tiny, some enormous, some with too many limbs, twisted spines, inappropriate symmetries, faces in places that shouldn't have faces.
+The forms of machines disappear, lost in the necrotic fractal.
+Which ones were real humans and which the product of the process is already impossible to say.

+The boundary reaches an arbitrator, and the metal buckles on his uniform turn into a braided chain of tiny headless people.
+His gun gains a new set of teeth.

-But her VECTOR sense lets her see something else.
+And...
+And.
+CORAL's VECTOR senses let her see something else.
 The radiation is intense---'inside of the furnace' intense.
-Instinctively, she backs away.
+Just like with Rugosa.
+She flinches away.

 This is what she wanted, right?

-Behind her, Cirrina speaks dispassionately.
+Behind her, Cirrina speaks in a strained voice.
 "I suggest we don't remain here long.
 The structural integrity of this facility is not likely to hold..."
+Trying so hard to sound dispassionate, even faced with this...

-Ahead, the corpses are already dessicating and decaying, though there can surely be no bacteria who act so quickly.
-A ceiling falls down, creating a sick 'plop'.
+The corpses are already dessicating and decaying, though there can surely be no bacteria who act so quickly.
+A ceiling panel falls down, creating a sick 'plop'.
+Where it lands, it creates a new island of bony arms and emaciated ribs.

+No more time for words.
 CORAL grabs the Engineer and lifts her up.
-No more need for swords.
-"Which way?"
+"Which way?" she hisses.
+Cirrina replies with curt directions, and CORAL *runs*.

+A moment later, she's back in the stairwell, bounding up in a few quick leaps.
+Below her, metal groans and gives way.
+The stench is almost thick enough to cut.

+She won't look back.

+Another few turns to open air.
+She carves the door open with her BLADE and flings herself out, gasping in night air that, however laden with ash, at least does not carry *that smell*.
-The Engineer's directions are succinct.
-Soon, CORAL is on the stairwell, bounding up in a few quick leaps.
-Another few turns and she reaches the exit.
-She carves it open with her BLADE and sprints out into the night.
-Her fire is still burning, and soon it will have a *great* deal more fuel.

-She reaches the airfield.
+The engineer vomits, a sick, wet sound.
+No time to check on her.
+CORAL's fire is still burning, and soon it will have a *great* deal more fuel.
+She springs up, shifts Cirrina over her shoulder, and dashes for the airfield.

 Most of the landing pads are empty.
 One squat grey craft remains, a simple design of swept wings and a bulbous cockpit.
 Cirrina doesn't need to point it out.
-CORAL races down the runway, and skids to a halt in front of the aircraft.
+CORAL doesn't stop running, races down the runway, skids to a halt in front of the aircraft.

-Behind her, a loud groaning suggests the collapse has begun.
+Behind her, a groan of metal like the belch of a giant.
+CORAL glances back just long enough to see a section of the huge chimney slump and disappear into its own oily smoke.

 She drops off the engineer.
-Cirrina dusts herself off primly, then draws a silver cylinder from her sleeve and inserts it into the lock.
-"My personal aircraft." she says simply.
+Cirrina dusts herself off primly, wipes away the vomit, then draws a silver cylinder from her sleeve and inserts it into the lock.
+"My personal aircraft." she says, her voice still weak.
 "A perk of the job... alas, aeronauticals is not my field, so this is mostly off-the-shelf."

 CORAL climbs in after her.
 The cockpit is cramped, filled with pipes and cables.
 In the centre is a kind of glass shell...
 Cirrina taps on it, and suddenly a face appears in the murk behind.
 "My pilot, at least, is custom... my colleague Theosebeia made him.
 Get us out of here if you will, Zygo?"